gbif/ipt/PublisherProfiles.md

 * Are you an individual?

-  * If you have plenty of time to learn how to publish your own data...
+  * If you have plenty of time and interest in learning how to publish your own data by yourself...

     _Great!
 Simply follow the instructions in this simple [how to publish guide](https://github.com/gbif/ipt/wiki/howToPublish)._